Previous dayApril 27, 2026Next day

 24.3 km---✓ ReviewedUSGS →

-Reports of a magnitude 2.6 earthquake 167 km ESE of Chignik, Alaska came in on April 27, 2026 at 21:28 UTC.
-This was a shallow crustal earthquake, focused at 24.3 km depth.
-Coordinates: 55.724°, -155.914°.
+At 21:28 UTC on April 27, 2026, a magnitude 2.6 tremor occurred 167 km ESE of Chignik, Alaska.
+The event originated approximately 24.3 km below the surface, classifying it as shallow crustal.
+The epicenter is at 55.724°, -155.914°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-27